School Information

 There are three classrooms and a special class in St. Multose School:

-Special Needs Assistants - Sarah Higgins, Cliodhna O'Riordan, Sue O'Riordan, Mary Deasy and Michelle Kelleher.
+Special Needs Assistants - Sarah Higgins, Sue O'Riordan, Mary Deasy & Maria Dunn

 School Secretary - Katie O'Leary (9.30am - 12.30pm approx.)